Spacetime foam correlation renders the cosmological constant (dark energy): Introduction

 \subsection{Wormhole effects on field operators at large distances}

-In addition to the spacetime discretisation, wormhole quantum nucleation and absorption are described by the creation and annihilation operators $\hat\alpha_i$, $\hat\alpha^\dagger_i$ and $[\hat\alpha_i,\hat\alpha^\dagger_i]=\delta_{ij}$ of type-$i$ wormhole topological solution.
-Their interactions with field operators $O_i$ at distances much larger than the wormhole size at the Planck scale are \cite{COLEMAN1988867,Coleman:1988tj,HAWKING198839,Hawking1987} The ground state $|\alpha_i\rangle$ or $\alpha_i$-vacuum, $(\hat\alpha_i + \hat\alpha^\dagger_i)|\alpha_i\rangle=\alpha_i|\alpha_i\rangle$, is determined by a set of eigenvalues $\{\alpha_i\}$, representing different Universes degenerated and tunneling to each other.
+In addition to the spacetime discretisation, instanton quantum nucleation and absorption are described by the creation and annihilation operators $\hat\alpha_i$, $\hat\alpha^\dagger_i$ and $[\hat\alpha_i,\hat\alpha^\dagger_i]=\delta_{ij}$ of type-$i$ wormhole topological solution.
+Their interactions with field operators $O_i$ at distances much larger than the wormhole size at the Planck scale are \cite{COLEMAN1988867,Coleman1988,HAWKING198839,Hawking1987}

+in the action (\ref{aaction}).
+The ground state $|\alpha_i\rangle$ or $\alpha_i$-vacuum, $(\hat\alpha_i + \hat\alpha^\dagger_i)|\alpha_i\rangle=\alpha_i|\alpha_i\rangle$, is determined by a set of eigenvalues $\{\alpha_i\}$, representing different Universes degenerated and tunneling to each other.
+The operators $\alpha_i$ and $\alpha^\dagger_i$ associate with the amplitudes $e^{-\beta M/2}$ of creation and annihilation \cite{Coleman1989}, and we will adopt the approximation $e^{-\ell_{\rm pl} M_{\rm pl}/2}\sim \mathcal{O}(1)$ for Planck-size wormholes.
 It is analogous to the topological $\theta$-vacuum in gauge field theories \cite{Callan:1976je}.
-The operator $O_i$ subscript ``$i$'' indicates the type of operator associated with the type-$i$ wormhole solution.
-As the consequences of the interaction (\ref{scalarc2}), the spacetime wormholes may have effects on the natural constants and fundamental interactions of effective field theories of the operators $Q_i$, as an example, the gravitational constant $G$, the cosmological constant $\Lambda$ and Ricci scalar $R$ of the Einstein theory.
-In the proposal \cite{Coleman:1988tj, Preskill:1988na}, the eigenvalues $\alpha_i$ possibility distribution and most probable value explain the vanishing of the cosmological constant, leading to an enormous spike of activity, see review \cite{Hebecker2018}.
+The field operator $O_i$ subscript ``$i$'' indicates the type of operator associated with the type-$i$ wormhole solution.
+As the consequences of the interaction (\ref{scalarc2}), the spacetime wormholes may have effects on the natural constants and fundamental interactions of effective field theories of the field operators $Q_i$, as an example, the gravitational constant $G$, the cosmological constant $\Lambda$ and Ricci scalar $R$ of the Einstein theory.
+In the proposal \cite{Coleman1988, Preskill:1988na}, the eigenvalues $\alpha_i$ possibility distribution and most probable value explain the vanishing of the cosmological constant, leading to an enormous spike of activity, see review \cite{Hebecker2018}.